 Graduate-level credits taken at ASU or other accredited institutions prior to admission to a SHESC graduate degree program are considered pre-admission credits (which is the same as transfer credits).
 Graduate students are allowed to include a maximum of 12 graduate-level credit-hours toward an Interactive Program of Study (iPOS).
-Pre-admission credits must have been taken within three years of admission to the ASU degree program.
+A previously awarded master's degree can be used to satisfy 30 credit hours toward the PhD.
 Only graduate-level courses with "B" grade or higher that were not used toward a previous degree may be eligible to apply toward the current degree program.
-See the Graduate College guidelines for more details regarding pre-admission credits (refer to ASU Pre- Admission Credits section under the Graduate Degree Requirements section).
+See the Graduate College guidelines website for more details regarding pre-admission credits (refer to the Handbook section: ASU Pre- Admission Credits under the Graduate Degree Requirements).
+A previously awarded master's degree can be used to satisfy 30 credit hours toward the PhD.rded master's degree can be used to satisfy 30 credit hours toward the PhD.